Once raised to hunt dangerous game like boar, today's kishu ken are more likely to be used as guard dogs.

 The minimally processed, natural, familiar ingredients in this food is just what dogs like the Kishu need when they’re prone to thyroid problems.
 Wholesome turkey, fish, lamb, and whole grains are nutrient-dense with amino acids, antioxidants, vitamins, and nutrients for health from head to toe.

-Click here to get Instinct Raw Boost Whole Grain Freeze-Dried Raw Dog Food on amazon.
+Click here to get Instinct Raw Boost Whole Grain Freeze-Dried Raw Dog Food on Chewy and Amazon.

 Maintenance And Grooming